Qazeer/InfoSec-Notes/DFIR/Windows/Analysis/Local_persistence.md

 ###### Windows EVTX logs

+The following events could be indicators of persistence on the machine through scheduled tasks:

 | Hive     | Event ID | Conditions | Description | Information yield |
 |----------|----------|------------|-------------|------------------ |
 | `Microsoft-Windows-TaskScheduler%4Operational.evtx` | 106 | Introduced in `Windows 7` / `Windows 2008`. <br><br> Logged whenever a scheduled task is registered.	| Event `106: User "<DOMAIN \| WORKGROUP>\<USERNAME>" registered Task Scheduler task "\<TASK_NAME>"`. <br><br> Can be correlated, after execution of the task, with an event `200` / `201` to determine the scheduled task's executable full path. | Registering user's domain and username. <br><br> Task name. |